NMJC College Catalog

 may have restricted enrollments, additional enrollment processes, and/or early enrollment

 dates.
-Applicants should consult with an Academic Counselor or Division Dean for details
+Applicants should consult with an Academic Advisor or Division Dean for details

 concerning admission to these programs.
 In addition, individuals may be denied admission